linode/docs/docs/platform/one-click/deploying-team-fortress-2-with-one-click-apps/index.md

 ### Getting Started After Deployment

+Ensure that you have installed Team Fortress 2 to your computer before getting started with this section.
+You can install Team Fortress 2 from [Steam's Web Store](https://store.steampowered.com/app/440/Team_Fortress_2/).

-After Team Fortress 2 has finished installing, you will be able to access your server by copying your Linode's IPv4 address and connecting to it within the game.
+After the Team Fortress 2 Server One-Click App has finished deploying to your Linode, you will be able to access your server by copying your Linode's IPv4 address and connecting to it within the game installed on your computer.
 To find your Linode's IPv4 address and connect to it:

 1. Click on the **Linodes** link in the sidebar.
 You will see a list of all your Linodes.